negar-karimnejad/negar-karimnejad/README.md

 <h1 align="center">Hi there and welcome 👋</h1>

-> I'm Negar, a Front-end deveolper from Iran.
-I am a passoniate self-taught developer.
-I am always eager to learn new technologies, new techniques and improve my skills.
-I try my level best to keep up with the advances.
-Nowdays I'm learning Node.Js 😎
+> I'm a Front-end Developer from Iran with 3 years of experience in building modern and responsive web applications.
+As a self-taught professional, I value continuous growth and make it a priority to stay updated with emerging technologies and industry practices.

+I'm currently diving into Node.js to expand my back-end development knowledge and take on new challenges.
+I focus on delivering clean, efficient, and impactful solutions that bring ideas to life.

+Let’s collaborate and build something extraordinary! 🚀

 <br/>
 <br/>